projg13/to-live/README.md

 ## Expanding the Oxlint configuration

-If you are developing a production application, we recommend enabling type-aware lint rules by installing `oxlint-tsgolint` and editing `.oxlintrc.json`:
+If you are developing a production application , we recommend enabling type-aware lint rules by installing `oxlint-tsgolint` and editing `.oxlintrc.json`:

 ```json
 {